Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Moderate transmutation; CL 7th; Create Wondrous Item, *bestow curse;* Price 1,300 gp.

+### Helm of Opposite Alignment
-**Helm of Opposite Alignment:** This metal hat looks like a typical helmet.
+This metal hat looks like a typical helmet.
 When placed upon the head, however, its curse immediately takes effect (Will DC 15 negates).
 On a failed save, the alignment of the wearer is radically altered to an alignment as different as possible